xwhelan/resume/peterwhelan.md

   build time and shifted left to local development environment by using Docker multi-stage builds to run testing and deployment tasks
-- Standardized cloud Python development practices to include packaging, automated testing, type hinting, and schema validation, publishing more than (10) packages to Artifactory for use by anyone in Prudential
+- Standardized cloud Python development practices to include packaging, automated testing, type hinting, and schema validation, improved guidance on documentation and code review, publishing more than (10) packages to Artifactory for use by anyone in enterprise
 - Developed key microservices for winning entry in quarterly enterprise hackathon, using Docker, Python FastAPI, and AWS DynamoDB, which is being operationalized as the enterprise service status observability platform

-### July 2019--July 2021: Director, Team Lead; Prudential Financial
+### July 2019 -- July 2021: Director, Team Lead; Prudential Financial

 Network infrastructure monitoring, analytics, and automation; then for enterprise infrastructure observability and ITSM analytics